Details for Counselling Practice II

-Please note: This subject will be replaced by 'SSC221 Foundations of Professional Practice' from Semester 2 (2023) onwards (new code and name only).
+Please note: This subject will replace 'SSC214 Counselling Practice II' from Semester 2 (2023) onwards (new code and name only).

-This subject builds on the foundations of SSC112 Counselling Practice I by introducing advanced counselling techniques and a counselling framework.
+This subject builds on the foundations of SSC113 Interpersonal Communication Skills (recoded from SSC112 - Counselling Practice I) by introducing advanced counselling techniques and a counselling framework.
 You will gain the ability to assess, understand specific client needs, and use counselling micro-skills and techniques in working with people in a counselling context.
-During the subject you will learn how to counsel clients with problems in the areas of anger, stress, self- esteem and other specific issues.
-This subject has been designed to comply with PACFA training requirement for which you must have completed a course where at least 100 hours is experiential.
+During the subject you will learn how to counsel clients with problems in the areas of anger, stress and other specific issues.
+This subject has been designed to comply with PACFA and ACA training requirement for which you must have completed a course where at least 100 hours is experiential.
 Experiential activities refer to clinical training methods, such as modelling by clinicians, counsellor-client practice, clinical placements, role-plays, and concrete and specific feedback.

 Quick Info